I get lost in a painting that is going well. Like I am "in there" getting a closer look, but invisible and non-intrusive.

-I am a member of Oil Painters of America and was one of the original charter members of the National Museum of Women In the Arts.
-My horse art is represented by Goldenstein Art in Sedona, AZ.
+I am a member of Oil Painters of America and ABUN (Artists and Biologists United for Nature) and was one of the original charter members of the National Museum of Women In the Arts in Washington D.C.

 I am a full-time oil painter, with a studio home in Northern Arizona.
 Animals, both domestic and wild, have been a focus for me in both my life experiences and in my art.
 I am a wild horse protection advocate, and champion of needy old dogs.
 I have an animal sanctuary at home, with a small herd of horses and lots of other animals.